mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 test and production environments.

 When using Mender Enterprise, multi tenancy is automatically enabled, and it cannot be turned off.
-However, since multi tenancy is not desirable in all situations, a default organization can be specified, which makes using this one organization transparent.
-Use this approach if you do not plan to create multiple organizations and see the section on [using a default organization](#option-1-using-a-default-organization) for more information.

 Below follows a guide for setting up a single organization.
 For additional information on administering organizations, see the [API for the tenantadm service (TODO!)](TODO), as well as the help screen from:

 ```bash
 ./run exec mender-tenantadm /usr/bin/tenantadm --help